jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

   └──── README.md
 ```

+**NOTE**: It is recommended to rename the folder `j1-template-starter` of
+the cloned repo to a more specific (project) name.

 All development **tasks** are defined as NPM **scripts** with the project
 config file `package.json`.
-For your convinience, the J1 Template Gem
+For your convenience, the J1 Template Gem
-comes with a build-in CLI **j1* run run all project-related commands;
+comes with a build-in CLI **j1* run all project-related commands;
 no need to learn **npm** or how to manage **NodeJS** projects.

 ## Setup the Project

-The setup procedure depends on how you are installed J1 Template.
-If
+The setup procedure depends on how you installed J1 Template.
+If you are
-you are using the J1 GEM as recommended, you need to **create** a
+using the J1 GEM as recommended, you need to **create** a personal project
-personal project first.
-If you have cloned the J1 Template Repo from
+first.
+If you have cloned the J1 Template Repo from *Github*, the project
-*Github*, the project is already created by the clone folder and you
+is already created by the clone folder, and you can skip the creation of
-can skip the creation of a project; continue on section
-**Initialize a J1 Project**.
+a project; continue on section **Initialize a J1 Project**.

 ### Create a J1 Project